-i have been desperate to make an upside down cake calling for fruit and marshmallows (yes, marshmallows) for some time now. months ago, i read about such a cake, using rhubarb, here, and although i had a bag of frozen rhubarb in my freezer, just waiting to be combined with marshmallows (okay, maybe not exactly) i was trying to think outside the rhubarb box. i mused for a while about a cake made with berries and marshmallows, but became fixated with the brown speckled bananas on my counter, instead.
+I have been desperate to make an upside-down cake calling for fruit and marshmallows (yes, marshmallows) for some time now.
+Months ago, I read about such a cake, using rhubarb, on Edible Living, and although I had a bag of frozen rhubarb in my freezer just waiting to be combined with marshmallows (okay, maybe not exactly), I was trying to think outside the rhubarb box.
+I mused for a while about a cake made with berries and marshmallows, but became fixated with the brown speckled bananas on my counter, instead.

-i kept thinking about this banana cream pudding i had at a school potluck last year – from billy’s bakery, i believe – and how amazingly creamy and delish the pudding was with the softened vanilla wafers and the chunks of bananas. not to mention the fact that the banana rum icebox cake i developed for icebox cakes isn’t half bad either . . . but i digress: essentially, i saw the bananas on the counter and wondered what a banana marshmallow upside down cake might taste like, and decided to find out. i added brown sugar to the bananas for a caramel-y note, substituted some rum for the vanilla that i’d normally add to the cake, and combined a generous amount of sliced banana coins with an equally generous amount of mini marshmallows.
+I kept thinking about a banana cream pudding I had at a school potluck last year and how amazingly creamy and delish the pudding was with the softened vanilla wafers and the chunks of bananas.
+Not to mention the fact that the banana rum icebox cake I developed for Icebox Cakes isn’t half bad either . . . but I digress.
+Essentially, I saw the bananas on the counter and wondered what a banana marshmallow upside-down cake might taste like, and decided to find out.
+I added brown sugar to the bananas for a caramel-y note, substituted some rum for the vanilla that I’d normally add to the cake, and combined a generous amount of sliced banana coins with an equally generous amount of mini marshmallows.

-i covered the bottom of a baking pan with the bananas and marshies (this was going to be an upside down cake after all) and topped that with a pale-yellow (oil-based) cake batter (i love an uber moist, oil-based cake). i popped it in a hot oven for almost an hour. and i could not have been happier with the results. the cake was as fluffy and moist as i had hoped, with pockets of crispy caramelization from the marshmallows. the bananas were jammy and sweet, flavoring the cake with the most wonderful caramel banana essence. i served pieces of the cake fruit-side up, with a scoop of vanilla ice cream. umh . . . yum?
+I covered the bottom of a baking pan with the bananas and marshmallows (this was going to be an upside-down cake after all) and topped that with a pale-yellow (oil-based) cake batter (I love an uber moist, oil-based cake).
+I popped it in a hot oven for almost an hour, and I could not have been happier with the results.
+The cake was as fluffy and moist as I had hoped, with pockets of crispy caramelization from the marshmallows.
+The bananas were jammy and sweet, flavoring the cake with the most wonderful caramel banana essence.
+I served pieces of the cake fruit-side up, with a scoop of vanilla ice cream. umh . . . yum?

-truth be told, i did not give up on the berry marshmallow upside down cake concept either. instead, i gave that version of the cake a whirl as well. honestly, it turned out to be SO damned good (i made it with raspberries), that i had to post my recipe for that one too. but, really, i see no reason why that should bum you out. i’d say it’s a win/win all round: the more marshmallow upside down cakes, the merrier. at least in my world.
+Truth be told, I did not give up on the berry marshmallow upside-down cake concept either.
+Instead, I gave that version of the cake a whirl as well.
+Honestly, it turned out to be SO damned good (I made it with raspberries), that i had to post my recipe for that one too.
+I’d say it’s a win/win all round.
+The more marshmallow upside-down cakes, the merrier.
+At least in my world.

 - 3/4 cup cake flour